Netflix’s Ad-Supported Tier Will Be Awful – Here’s Why…

 Case in point: Netflix’s profits increased 85% between 2020 and 2021, rising from $2.7 billion to $5.1 billion.
 In 2022, the company’s cash flow – as of Q1 – rose from $692 million in 2021 to $802 million.
 And its quarterly profit is still looking healthy despite cutting off Russian users and the fact that millions of its users share account details.

 Netflix is too expensive for what it offers, granted, but I don’t think its prices are the sole reason people are leaving.
 I think it is down to increased competition.
 And if that is the case, pushing a grossly limited, ad-supported tier is NOT the way to go – especially in its current guise.

 As for when this new ad-supported tier of Netflix will appear, nothing is yet known.
 The New York Times got its hands on some internal memos that claimed the service would start rolling out before the close of 2022.

 Netflix declined to comment on the story.

 My best guess is that Netflix will launch the new, cheaper version of Netflix during Q4 in the run-up to Xmas, as that’s the busiest time of year for streaming platforms.

 Richard GoodwinRichard Goodwin has been working as a tech journalist for over 10 years.
 He is the editor and owner of KnowYourMobile.

-Nope Streaming Release Date: When’s It Landing & Where?
+The Last of Us Streaming Release Date: When’s It Landing?